IBM/watson-assistant-slots-intro/doc/source/iks.md

-# Running watson-assistant-slots-intro in a Container on IBM Cloud with Kubernetes
+# Run in a container on IBM Cloud with Kubernetes

 This directory allows you to deploy the `watson-assistant-slots-intro` application into a container running on IBM Cloud, using Kubernetes.

 The commands below use environment variables in order to define the specific details of the deployment.
 Either run the following to export the ENV variables, or substitute your names in the commands or exports:

 ```bash
 export CLUSTER_NAME=Watson
 export CONVERSATION_SERVICE=conversation-service-watson-pizzeria